External Advisory Board

 Goldman Sachs Company

 Sean Boston, a former Chicago resident, received his B.S. in marketing in 1992.
 He recently served as the director of strategic marketing for Illinois Tool Works (ITW) Food Equipment Group-Service, a global company operating in 52 countries.
 Previously, Boston served as vice president general manager -DieHard, vice president of Channel Management-Brands, and division vice president-procurement – all at Sears Holdings Management Corporation.
 Before joining Sears, he was a senior director at Motorola Inc., was part of the consumer segment marketing division at Bank of America, and held several key positions at ABC Radio Networks and Chrysler Corporation.
 Boston has been quite active at his alma mater since graduation.
-He currently serves on the SIU College of Business Dean’s External Advisory Board and Business Minority Advisory Board.
-He has also served as a guest lecturer and was inducted into the College of Business Hall of Fame in 2008.
+He currently serves on the SIU College of Business and Analytics Dean’s External Advisory Board and Business Minority Advisory Board.
+He has also served as a guest lecturer and was inducted into the College of Business and Analytics Hall of Fame in 2008.
 He and his wife, Karyn, established the Sean and Karyn Boston Business Scholarship Endowment at the University.

 Betty L. Brennan